-Projects and open science data sharing platform figshare published an impressive and pretty telling infographic on science data preservation and chronic mismanagement [scroll down to see it].
+Projects and open science data-sharing platform figshare published an impressive and pretty telling infographic on science data preservation and chronic mismanagement [scroll down to see it].
 What struck me looking at these numbers is neither the high-throughput data production nor the overall funds it requires – 1,5 trillion USD spent on R&D! – but the little to no information on public policies aimed at solving the problem.

-Such a delirious figure is still just the tip of the iceberg: every time we produce data, we also generate metadata (“data about data”) and protocols (descriptions of methods, analysis and conclusions).
+Such a delirious figure is still just the tip of the iceberg.
+Every time we produce data, we also generate metadata (“data about data”) and protocols (descriptions of methods, analysis and conclusions).
 Guess what, as files quickly pile up and are mismanaged, all that stuff falls into oblivion.

-This also means that data we produce today is not accessible to the broader research community.
+This also means that the data we produce today is not accessible to the broader research community.
 A large amount of experiments gives negative or neutral results, thus not allowing to confirm the work hypotheses.
 This is an issue on two counts.
 First, we waste our time, energy and brains on redoing what colleagues have done and which does not work.
-But since data is not shared, we joyfully dive into writing grants to ask for money to eventually produce data that will not end up in a paper… as publications today only account for ‘positive’ results (i.e., supporting the work hypotheses).
+But data is not shared.
+So, we joyfully dive into writing grants to ask for money to eventually produce data that will not end up in a paper… as publications today only account for ‘positive’ results (i.e., supporting the work hypotheses).

-The infographic below shows a bit different yet frightening picture: 54% of the resources used across 238 published studies could not be identified, making verification impossible.
+The infographic below shows a bit different yet frightening picture.
+Thus, 54% of the resources used across 238 published studies could not be identified, making verification impossible.
 Sticking the knife in deeper, the infographic also highlights that the number of retractions due to error and fraud has grown fivefold since 1990.
 This complements another estimation showing that the number of retracted papers has grown tenfold since 2000.

 We need public policies to the rescue.
-Funding bodies and various other institutions start to demand improved data management, tells the infographic, citing the “Declaration on Access to Research Data from Public Funding” and the NIH, MRC and Wellcome Trust (these now request data management plans be part of applications.
+Funding bodies and various other institutions start to demand improved data management, tells the infographic; it cites the “Declaration on Access to Research Data from Public Funding” and the NIH, MRC and Wellcome Trust.
+These now request data management plans be part of applications.

 P.S.
 And in case you need additional incentives for data sharing, have a read.